Toilets and drains

 Diapers are large enough that they can’t be flushed.
 Lo and behold, they have been found lodged in sanitary laterals as the cause for a home’s sewage backup.

 Diapers are not flushable, and need to go in the garbage.
-This applies to all types of diapers, biodegradable or not.
+This applies to all types of diapers and cloth diaper liners, biodegradable or not.
 They are simply too big for the sewer.

 Food scraps and “garburators”